Ashima Shiraishi: Biography

 At age 13, Shiraishi climbed her first 5.14d (9a), Open Your Mind Direct R1 in Santa Linya.
-The route was thought to be harder while Shiraishi was attempting it, for a few months earlier a hold had broken off near the top.
+The difficulty of the route had become harder while Shiraishi was attempting it, for a few months earlier a hold had broken off near the top leading to its reclassification as 5.15a..
 However, on Christmas Day of 2015, Edu Márin Garcia climbed the route past Shiraishi's end point to the second top and confirmed Shiraishi's route as a 5.14d (9a).

 In the same climbing trip, Shiraishi climbed Ciudad de Dios, making her the youngest athlete to climb a 5.14d/5.15a (9a/9a+) and the second female climber to climb at this level.
 The route has been climbed by 6 other athletes, but there is still no definite consensus on whether the grade is 5.14d or 5.15a.